spiral/docs/cookbook/scraper.md

 ```

 ## Create Job Handler
-Now, let's write a simple job handler which will scan website, get the HTML content and jump by links on a specific depth.
+Now, let's write a simple job handler which will scan website, get the HTML content and jump by links util the specific
-All the content will be stored in application runtime directory.
+depth is reached.
+All the content will be stored in `runtime` directory.

-We can create our JobHandler via `php app.php create:job scrape`.
+> Create JobHandler via `php app.php create:job scrape`.
 We are not going to use CURL for simplicity.

 ```php
 namespace App\Job;